Index Time

 with the result (User Login + ip is in the list of flagged ip from firewall index), we construct the AppURL and FirewallTrafficURL field to get the URL for these apps ready for alert notifcation.

-AppURL URL to make sure we get unique ones
+We then de-duplicate AppURL URL to make sure we get unique ones

-plugin and just incase it collide with some of the fields in main index, we prefix
+We run iplocation plugin and just incase it collide with some of the fields in main index, we prefix ALLFIELDS it with iploc_

 Finally we extract and count only interesting fields.